Where to see Texas fall foliage: Twelve fabulous choices.

-Home to one of the best waterfalls in Texas, Gorman Falls, Colorado Bend State Park is a great place to visit any time of year.
+San Saba is home to one of the best waterfalls in Texas.
+Gorman Falls, Colorado Bend State Park, is a great place to visit any time of year.
 In the Texas Hill Country, Colorado Bend comes alive with Texas fall foliage in late October and early November.

 We love the variety of landscapes available to explore at this state park.
 You can enjoy hiking through the rugged Texas terrain before heading down to Gorman Falls, where you feel you have been transported to Costa Rica.

 Fall foliage in Texas shines at this state park, so consider planning a weekend camping trip to Colorado Bend.
-The state park offers primitive camping spots, including bathhouses for their guests.
+The state park offers camping spots, including bathhouses, for its guests.

 Daingerfield State Park, located in East Texas, mesmerizes visitors with Texas fall colors during the fall months.
-A visit here finds you surrounded by cypress trees, towering oak trees, and big, beautiful pine trees.
+Visiting here finds you surrounded by cypress trees, towering oak trees, and big, beautiful pine trees.
 This wide variety of trees means you can see fall foliage at its best.
-We are talking vibrant yellows, bright red, and incredible oranges that dot the countryside.
+We are talking vibrant yellows, bright reds, and incredible oranges that dot the countryside.

-If you find yourself in North Texas during the fall months, pay a visit to the Fort Worth Botanic Garden to enjoy fall foliage in the park.
+If you find yourself in North Texas during the fall months, visit the Fort Worth Botanic Garden to enjoy fall foliage in the park.
 I love visiting the Japanese Garden inside the Fort Worth Botanic Garden this time of year.
-The Fort Worth Japanese Society hosts a yearly fall festival, and it is fabulous.
-Not only do you get to see the beautiful fall foliage inside the Japanese Garden, but they also have numerous special events and activities.
+The Fort Worth Japanese Society hosts a yearly fall festival, which is fabulous.
+Not only do you get to see the beautiful fall foliage, but they also have numerous special events and activities.